hallamrear/MiniJam183/README.md

 # Mini Jam 183 - Calculations / Four Colours

-## Future Ideas:
+## TODO:
 - Potentially full main menu screen
     - Intro
     - Attribution
 - Create an actual ui system to properly scale buttons relative to screen size
     - Include a proper button system to make things more responsive and cleanup the
 - Rework the card system.
 I want it to have a limited card range (0-10 with 0 & 10 being super rare) where you sacrifice smaller cards to create larger ones.
 For example: you can break 5, +, and 8 cards down to create a 13.
 Also, I'd like to add the ability to sacrifice division cards to undo this and get the original cards back.

-- Create a texture manager?
-So that I can actually load things at the game start.
-    - half finished.

-- Enemy definition parenting.
+- Implement Enemy Definition Parenting
+- Move and properly store the enemy definitions after loading.

 ## Bugs:
-- Properly setup the preload system.
 - nullptr checks in render.
 - Enemy scaling
 - Make avatars bigger and move the health bar.